Boeing CEO must have answers about the 737 MAX as he faces congressional scrutiny this week

 Since Boeing’s engineers considered the high-speed maneuver the more dangerous scenario, they decided this late expansion to low-speed flight wouldn’t increase the consequences of a failure.

-All of this analysis was delegated by the Federal Aviation Administration (FAA) to Boeing itself.
+All of this analysis was delegated by the FAA to Boeing itself.

 And though Boeing was supposed to communicate all of its work for approval by FAA technical specialists, in the last-minute rush to certify the jet not all those within the FAA who should have signed off on the changes to MCAS were made aware of them.